LEN PIERRE (HE/HIM)

 Len Pierre is Coast Salish from Katzie (kate-zee) First Nation.

-Len is an educator, consultant, TEDx Speaker, social activist, change agent, & traditional knowledge keeper.
+Len is an professor, consultant, TEDx Speaker, social activist, change agent, & traditional knowledge keeper.
 He has a Masters degree in Education from Simon Fraser University focusing on Indigenous curriculum and instructional design.
 His experience includes Indigenous education and program leadership from various organizations across colonial Canada.

 He specializes in the development of educational programs and services with decolonization and reconciliation as its core values.
 He comes to us with an open heart and open mind, and hopes to be received in the same way.

 Ashley has been an ally to First Nations people her whole life.
 She is committed to listening, learning, and aiding the Indigenous peoples of Colonial Canada towards achieving reconciliation.

 Ashley currently works at United Way British Columbia as the Administrative Assistant, Senior Leadership Team - President's office, and is married to Spencer Pierre, Len's cousin.

 As the Manager for Client Services and Administration, Ashley coordinates the teams client inquiries, scheduling, booking, financing, and client follow-up.

 MALISSA SMITH (SHE/HER)